uikit/uikit-site/docs/pages/text.md

 ## Text decoration

-Add the `.uk-text-decoration-none` class to remove any text decoration form a <a class="uk-text-decoration-none" href>link</a>.
+Add the `.uk-text-decoration-none` class to remove any text decoration from a <a class="uk-text-decoration-none" href>link</a>.

 ***